Centella Asiatica whose common name is Gotu Kola has been used for ages by traditional healers and Ayurveda practitioners due to Gotu Kola’s benefits.

 In Meghalaya, Gotu Kola herb is known as “Ka Dawai Bah”, the all in one medicine.
 The locals also popularly called it “Khlieng Syiar”.
+Known differently in other places too, like Mandukaparni, Kudavan, Indian Pennyworth and by many other names.

 Even now, Gotu Kola is still commonly used by indigenous healers of Meghalaya to treat all kinds of ailments.
 It is one of the components in preparing traditional medicines.